randallmitchell/Android-Q-Project-Template/README.md

 ## 📋 Template Checklist

 When using this template:
-- [ ] Update package names and app configuration
-- [ ] Configure Amazon Q integration
+- [ ] Run the setup playbook with Amazon Q
 - [ ] Review and customize architecture documentation
 - [ ] Set up CI/CD pipelines
 - [ ] Configure code quality tools